Common uses and applications

-Lodgepole pine (Pinus contorta) is the most plentiful tree species in British Columbia (B.C.).
-Lodgepole pine, interior spruce and subalpine fir are marketed together as a single species group (spruce-pine-fir or SPF).
-Kiln-dried SPF lumber is used as a structural framing material in all types of residential, commercial, industrial and agricultural building applications.
+Lodgepole pine is part of the SPF (spruce-pine-fir) species group.
+Kiln-dried SPF lumber is used as a structural framing material in all types of residential, commercial, industrial and agricultural applications.
+It is used exclusively in the manufacture of prefabricated housing, trusses, and other structural components.